-- 21.Owner-Contractor Agreements.
-If the Owner is not also the General Contractor, all developments financed in whole or in part with a HOME Loan for construction must use an AIA Standard Form Agreement between Owner and contractor, with Standard Form Terms and Conditions.
-The contract can either be stipulated sum or cost plus a fee with a maximum. - 22.
-Partnership Agreements.
-The partnership agreement and any amendments must be fully executed prior to the HOME Loan closing.
-The Partnership Agreement and any amendments must reflect the terms of the HOME Loan transaction on all material points.
-If the Owner is a limited liability company, an operating agreement in a form satisfactory to DCA must be fully executed before the HOME Loan closing.
-After the HOME Loan closing, the partnership agreement or the operating agreement (as the case may be) may not be further amended without GHFA's prior approval. - 23.
-Payment and Performance Bonds.
-A 100% payment and performance bond will be required for all developments funded with HOME Loans.
-The issuer of the bonds and the terms of the bonds must be approved by DCA.
-When an Identity of Interest exists and the contractor cannot obtain a payment and performance bond, a waiver of the requirement for payment and performance bonds may be granted.
-A waiver will not be considered unless: - a) The Owner agrees to provide a construction completion guaranty and payment guarantee, secured by a letter of credit from a federally-insured institution with a value of at least 50% of the total construction cost, including profit and overhead. - b) Refinancing.
+- a) The Owner agrees to provide a construction completion guaranty and payment guarantee, secured by a letter of credit from a federally-insured institution with a value of at least 50% of the total construction cost, including profit and overhead. - b) Refinancing.
 DCA HOME loans cannot be used to refinance or payoff an existing loan.
-Proceeds from permanent HOME loans can be used to pay off construction, bridge and predevelopment loans provided that the HOME assistance is part of the original financing package - 24.
+Proceeds from permanent HOME loans can be used to pay off construction, bridge and predevelopment loans provided that the HOME assistance is part of the original financing package. - 24.
 Replacement Reserve Withdrawals.
 All withdrawals from the Replacement Reserve account must be approved by DCA in advance.
 If the replacement reserve is held by the senior lender, the account must be maintained in an FDIC-insured financial institution.
 Interest earned on the Replacement Reserve account shall be added to the account as an additional contribution and will not be credited against the required monthly cash contributions.
 Replacement Reserves are to be used only for capital expenditures and not to handle operating deficits.
 Requests for replacement reserve withdrawals must be made within 90 days of the capital expenditure.
-"Capital Improvements or Capital Expenditures" mean substantial improvements or expenditures for substantial improvements to the real estate, for items such as reroofing, structural repairs, or major projects to replace or upgrade existing furnishings.
+"Capital Improvements or Capital Expenditures" mean substantial improvements or expenditures for substantial improvements to the real estate, for items such as re-roofing, structural repairs, or major projects to replace or upgrade existing furnishings.
 Capital Improvements do not include replacement of individual appliances or minor repairs.

-State of Georgia Qualified Allocation Plan 25.
-Construction Draws and Retainage a) Construction Draws:
+25. Construction Draws and Retainage

-- i.
+- a) Construction Draws: - i.
 Construction draws must be drawn as set forth in the Loan documents. - ii.
 Draws of HOME loan proceeds may be submitted no more frequently than monthly, or less frequent than quarterly. - iii.
 Draws from other sources and any change order requests must be submitted monthly concurrent with the request to other sources and prior to any work related to the change order request. - iv.
 In no case may more than ten (10) months elapse between disbursements of HOME funds. - b) Retainage: